CraftySalamander/RTS_Overlay/Readme.md

 Close to the [Next panel](pictures/common/action_button/to_end.png) button (which will bring you to the Match Data panel), you can only select the step of the build order, using the two [arrow buttons](pictures/common/action_button/previous.png).
 The current step of the build order is indicated on the left.
 You can also use the aforementioned hotkeys to change the build order step, even when you do not have the focus on the overlay.

-The build order typically indicates the number of workers to assign to each resource and the total number of workers (targets to reach at the end of this step).
+The build order typically indicates the number of workers to assign to each resource, the total number of workers (targets to reach at the end of this step) and some notes.
-When applicable, the age to reach is also indicated.
+When applicable, the age to reach, the time and/or the number of builders are also indicated.
 Also, on some build orders, it is possible to hover the mouse over some resources to get a tooltip with extra information (e.g. how to allocate the workers on different resources sub-types).

 Designing a build order
 -----------------------

+When available, the easiest way to design a build order is through a dedicated website which can output the build orders in correct format (e.g. [age4builder.com](https://age4builder.com)).
+On top of that, many existing build orders can be found on these websites.

-To write yourself a build order, copy a template provided in the [build_orders](build_orders) folder, and configure it as follows:
+Otherwise, to write yourself a build order, copy a template provided in the [build_orders](build_orders) folder, and configure it as follows:

 * The *"name"* field is used to select your build order using the corresponding search bar (in the *Configuration panel*).
 * The *"author"* and *"source"* fields describe the origin of the build order, but do not affect the application.
 * The *"build_order"* field contains the different steps of the build order.
     * *"notes"*: Extra notes indicating what to do.
         * You can replace words by images located in the [pictures](pictures) folder.
-            * Write the name of the picture, with its path relative to the game folder ([pictures/aoe2/](pictures/aoe2/) for AoE2) between @ markers.
+            * Write the name of the picture, with its path relative to the game folder ([pictures/aoe2/](pictures/aoe2/) for AoE2) between `@` markers.
     * *"time"*: Optional field (for each step) where you can add a target time indicated as a string.
     * The other items of *"build_order"* are dependent on the game.